Antimullerian Hormone (AMH), Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Antimullerian hormone (AMH), also known as mullerian-inhibiting substance, is a dimeric glycoprotein hormone belonging to the transforming growth factor-beta family.
 It is produced by Sertoli cells of the testis in males and by ovarian granulosa cells in females.
-Expression during male fetal development prevents the mullerian ducts from developing into the uterus and other mullerian structures, resulting in normal development of the male reproductive tract.
+Expression during male fetal development prevents the mullerian ducts from developing into the uterus, resulting in development of the male reproductive tract.
 In the absence of AMH, the mullerian ducts and structures develop into the female reproductive tract.
-AMH is also expressed in the follicles of females of reproductive age and inhibits the transition of follicles from primordial to primary stages.
-Follicular AMH production begins during the primary stage, peaks in the preantral and small antral stages, and then decreases to undetectable concentrations as follicles grow larger.
+In males, AMH serum concentrations are elevated in males under 2 years old and then progressively decrease until puberty, when there is a sharp decline.
+In females, AMH is produced by the granulosa cells of small growing follicles from the 36th week of gestation onwards until menopause when levels become undetectable.

 Because of the gender differences in AMH concentrations, its changes in circulating concentrations with sexual development, and its specificity for Sertoli and granulosa cells, measurement of AMH has utility in the assessment of gender, gonadal function, fertility, and as a gonadal tumor marker.
 Since AMH is produced continuously in the granulosa cells of small follicles during the menstrual cycle, it is superior to the episodically released gonadotropins and ovarian steroids as a marker of ovarian reserve.
 Furthermore, AMH concentrations are unaffected by pregnancy or use of oral or vaginal estrogen- or progestin-based contraceptives.